brunosduarte/project-web-crawler/docs/decisions/0002-workers.md

 ## Decision Outcome

-Chosen option: "Iteration", The concept of worker threads is frequently applied in scenarios where a task is broken down into smaller, similar operations that are executed simultaneously.
-For instance, multiple worker threads can be used to concurrently process elements of a queue, enhancing efficiency and performance.
+Chosen option: "Iteration", because The concept of worker threads is frequently applied in scenarios where a task is broken down into smaller, similar operations that are executed simultaneously.
+For instance, multiple worker threads can be used to parallel processing elements of a queue, enhancing efficiency and performance.